asoorji/binary_trees/README.md

-# Binary Trees ALX by Josh and Orji
+# Binary Trees ALX by Josh and Orji completed today 2 March 2023.